triptych/yui3-heroku-example-simple/README.md

 yui3-heroku-example-simple
 ==========================

-Simple example of a YUI3 app deployable to heroku with steps to use
+Simple example of a YUI3 app deployable to Heroku with steps to use

 STEPS TO USE